 Managing the consequences of severe erosive tooth wear can be both expensive and time consuming.
-According to a study by O'Toole et al., costs could be up to USD \$15,680 for private treatment and treatment could take up to 24 months.
-As with periodontal disease, it is therefore important that examination for erosive tooth wear is part of the routine oral health assessment and clearly documented in the patient's records.
+As with periodontal disease, it is therefore important that an assessment of erosive tooth wear is part of the routine oral health assessment and clearly documented in the patient's records.